 You will no longer be able to become pregnant.
 This can be hard to come to terms with if you still hoped to have a family.

 Radiotherapy can make scar tissue form.
-As this is more fibrous than healthy tissue, it’s stiffer and less stretchy.
+This is more fibrous than healthy tissue, so it’s stiffer and less stretchy.
 Scar tissue could form around the outside of your vagina and this might narrow the entrance.
 You may then find that penetrative sex can be painful.

 To prevent narrowing, your specialist nurse will teach you to stretch the vaginal opening with dilators.
 You usually start using them between 2 to 8 weeks after your radiotherapy ends.
 This depends on the practice of your radiotherapy centre.

 The dilators are smooth cone shaped objects that you put into your vagina to stretch it.
 They come in sets of different sizes.
-You use them 3 times a week, for 5 to 10 minutes each time.
+You use them daily or 3 times a week to start with, for 5 to 10 minutes each time.
 You use them with a water soluble gel, such as Astroglide or Durex lube.
 These gels can also help with vaginal dryness.